If a machine did it, it is probably transcendental (even $p$-adically): Acknowledgments

 \section{Acknowledgments}

-The authors are deeply grateful to Yann Bugeaud for many enlightening discussions and for his precious comments on our work during his visit to the Dipartimento di Matematica G. Peano in Turin.
+The authors warmly thank the anonymous referee for their exceptionally careful reading of the manuscript and for their detailed comments, which have significantly improved the clarity, precision, and overall quality of this work.
+They are also deeply grateful to Yann Bugeaud for many enlightening discussions and for his precious comments on our work during his visit to the Dipartimento di Matematica G. Peano in Turin.

 The authors also all acknowledge the IEA (International Emerging Action) project PAriAlPP (Problèmes sur l’Arithmétique et l’Algèbre des Petits Points) of the CNRS for the financial support.

 Laura Capuano, Marzio Mula, and Lea Terracini are members of the INdAM group GNSAGA.